March 28-30, 2025 | Boston, MA.

 Great hotel options near the venue

-We’ve secured blocks of rooms at eight top-rated hotels nearby, offering you convenience and comfort during the conference.
+We’ve secured blocks of rooms at top-rated hotels nearby, offering you convenience and comfort during the conference.
 Each hotel is was selected to provide the amenities you need to relax and recharge, ensuring you’re ready for every moment of the event.

 Bentley University